 The Moment Your Phone Stopped Working for You

-Most people don’t decide to surrender control of their digital lives.
-It just happens.
-You download an app to solve one problem.
-It sits on your home screen.
-A friend recommends another.
+You didn’t decide to lose control of your digital life.
+It just happened.
+You downloaded an app to solve one problem.
+It sat on your home screen.
+A friend recommended another.
 Then another.
-Before long, you’re opening apps out of habit instead of intention.
+Before long, you were opening apps out of habit instead of intention.

 Your email buzzes and you respond automatically.
 Your technology stack has grown so tangled that managing it became a task itself.
-The average smartphone user has over 80 apps installed but regularly uses fewer than 10 [4], which means most people are carrying significant digital clutter without realizing it.
+Smartphone users typically install far more apps than they regularly use, creating digital clutter most people carry without realizing it.

 Unmanaged tool accumulation is where most people feel stuck: your tools are supposed to make life simpler, but instead they’ve become the problem.
-The fix isn’t to delete everything.
-It’s to build a systematic framework for making intentional choices about which technologies deserve your attention.
+The intentional technology use framework exists to fix this.
+It is a structured system for deciding which technologies deserve your attention, based on your goals and values rather than habit or marketing.

 Intentional technology use is a deliberate approach to adopting, using, and retiring technology based on clear alignment with your values and goals, rather than accumulating tools through habit, social pressure, or marketing claims.